Campbell's Dwarf Hamster

 The Campbell dwarf hamster weighs around 1-2 oz (30-60 g) and is around 3-4 inch (8-10 cm) long in the body.
 When you look at them from above, their bodies look like a figure of 8.

 The Campbell dwarf hamster was named after Charles William Campbell, who discovered the animal in Mongolia in 1902.

 In the wild, animals often live together in the same burrow as Mongolian gerbils.
-This is around 30cm under the ground and features passageways that can be up to 1 to 2 meters long.
+This is around 11 inch (30 cm) under the ground and features passageways that can be up to 3-6 feet (1-2 meters) long.
 The hamster’s natural enemies include owls, foxes, falcons and weasels.